 - Pattern recognition

 - Augmented reality

-Possible applications of images, imagetech and image recognition technology in particular are unlimited.
+Possible applications of images, imagetech, and image recognition technology, in particular, are unlimited.
 With the advancements in the technology new opportunities for businesses and startups in every niche arise.
 Thus image analysis is taken to a whole new level thanks to open-source solutions and deep learning tools out there.

-Image recognition or a computer vision is a technical discipline that deals with searching the ways to automate all the job that a human visual system can do.
+Image recognition or computer vision is a technical discipline that deals with searching the ways to automate all the jobs that a human visual system can do.
 TensorFlow by Google, DeepFace by Facebook, Project Oxford by Microsoft are great examples of deep learning image recognition systems.
 On the other hand, hosted APIs such as Google Cloud Vision, Clarifai, Imagga allow businesses to save some money on the costly computer vision development teams.